universalbyte/superhostsfile/README.md

 https://hosts-file.net/?s=Download

 The files of the following link must be edited manually and requires elevated computing knowledge.
-This means that you have to put "0.0.0.0" (without the quotes) in front of every line !
+This means that you have to put "0.0.0.0" (Unix/Linux/Mac OS's) or "127.0.0.1" (Windows OS's) without the quotes in front of every line !

 https://blocklist.site/app/